Customize Consent Preferences

 Pharmacy technicians work anywhere pharmacies are located – including grocery stores, drug stores, outpatient care facilities, and hospitals.
 Technicians also work in larger pharmaceutical labs that produce and distribute medications to local pharmacies and hospitals.
 These technicians have the same core functions of the job – but often experience less patient interaction in a clinical setting.
 The pharmacy technician shortage can not only impact direct patient care services, but supply chains, medication preparations, and distributions can also see an impact.

-Addressing The Shortage: Training Future Pharmacy Technicians In Shorter Time Through Certification
+Addressing The Shortage: Training Future Pharmacy Technicians in Shorter Time Through Certification

 Despite its heavy math and science focus – becoming a pharmacy technician does not require an advanced degree.
 Pharmacy technicians can receive a board certification and an undergraduate certificate through some programs in just six months.
 This can help to address the pharmacy technician shortage directly, as pharmacy technician students spend less time in a classroom and more time actively engaging and applying key skills related to the pharmacy technician field.